-- Extreme Incentive Plan payouts tied to financial metrics.
-In fiscal 2017, the Extreme Incentive Plan provided for cash bonuses tied to the achievement of key Company financial metrics approved by the Compensation Committee. - Reasonable time based equity grants.
-In fiscal 2017, the Company granted time-based restricted stock units to its NEOs that vest based on continued service over three years, in order to encourage retention and to tie realizable compensation from such equity grants to the Company's long term stock price. - Performance equity awards.
-In August 2016, the Company granted PSUs ("August PSUs") to its NEOs that could only be earned if the Company's stock achieved, or achieves, a pre-designated stock price for 30 consecutive trading days during the applicable performance period.
+- Incentive Plan payouts tied to financial metrics.
+In fiscal 2019, the Extreme Incentive Plan provided for cash bonuses directly tied to the achievement of key Company financial objectives approved by the Compensation Committee. - Reasonable time-based equity awards.
+In fiscal 2019, the Compensation Committee granted time-based RSUs to our NEOs that vest based on continued service over three years, in order to encourage retention and to tie realizable compensation from such equity awards to the Company's long-term stock price. - Performance equity awards.
+In August 2018, the Compensation Committee granted PSUs to our NEOs that may only be earned if the Company's GAAP earnings meet or exceed \$0.20 per share over two consecutive fiscal quarters during the applicable performance period, which started on August 31, 2018 and ends on August 31, 2021 ("Performance Period").
 Once the PSUs are earned, they become subject to time-based vesting.
 The total performance and vesting period of these awards, if earned, is three years from the date of grant.
-In addition, in May 2017, the Compensation Committee made a special grant of PSUs ("May PSUs") that vest based on the Company's stock price and its TSR relative to a benchmark index over a three-year performance period ending in May 2020, subject to the NEOs' continued service through the end of the performance period.
-These PSUs are intended to incentivize and focus the NEO's efforts to drive sustained performance over a multiple year timeframe.
-This May grant was intended as a one-time grant and the Company does not anticipate making similar grants outside of the annual equity grant cycle in the future, absent unusual circumstances. - No compensation guarantees.
-The Company does not guarantee to its NEOs continued employment or salary increases, bonuses, pension arrangements, equity grants or deferred compensation arrangements. - Limited perquisites.
+Such PSUs have not been earned.
+Also, the Compensation Committee granted performance-based stock options ("PSOs") that may only be earned if the Company's closing stock price trades for 30 consecutive trading days during the Performance Period at \$10.00 or above per share and will be forfeited if that \$10.00 hurdle is not achieved by August 31, 2021. - No compensation guarantees.
+The Company does not guarantee to our NEOs continued employment or salary increases, bonuses, pension arrangements, equity awards or deferred compensation arrangements.

+- Limited perquisites.
 The Company provides minimal perquisites to our NEOs.
-Generally, Company benefits (such as medical and dental insurance, the employee stock purchase plan ("ESPP") and the 401(k) plan match) are available to all full-time U.S. employees.
-All perquisites are approved by the Compensation Committee and are intended to attract and retain executives or to facilitate their focus on their duties to the Company.

-- Reasonable severance benefits.
-The Company maintains an Executive Change in Control Severance Plan that provides a reasonable level of severance benefits for NEOs whose employment is terminated "without cause" or "for good reason" as defined in the plan in connection with a change in control.
+Generally, Company benefits (such as medical and dental insurance, the employee stock purchase plan and the Section 401(k) plan matching Company contributions) are available to all full-time U.S. employees.
+All other perquisites, if any, are approved by the Compensation Committee and are intended to attract and retain our executives or to facilitate their focus on their duties to the Company.
+In fiscal 2019, our NEOs did not receive other perquisites. - Reasonable severance benefits.
+The Company maintains an Executive Change in Control Severance Plan that provides a reasonable level of severance benefits for NEOs whose employment is terminated "without cause" or "for good reason" as defined in the plan in connection with a change in control of the Company.
 This provides consistency and predictability in the Company's treatment of such executive officers upon termination of employment and encourages our executives to continue to serve the Company through a potential change in control transaction. - Mitigation of compensation-related risk.
-The Company has adopted policies, including an insider trading policy, which policies are subject to oversight by independent Committees of the Board, to mitigate compensation-related risk. - No hedging transactions, speculative transactions or pledging of securities.
-In accordance with our insider trading policy, all executive officers and directors, are prohibited from engaging in speculative transactions in Company securities, including engaging in short sales, engaging in transactions with respect to put options, call options or other derivative securities, or engaging in any other forms of hedging transactions.
-In addition, executive officers and directors may not hold securities of the Company in a margin account, or pledge our securities as collateral for a loan. - Recoupment or claw-back policy.
-The Company has adopted a recoupment policy, sometimes called a "claw-back" policy, which allows the Company to recover incentive based compensation paid to any current or former executive officer under certain circumstances.
+The Company has adopted policies, including an insider trading policy, which policies are subject to oversight by independent Committees of the Board, to mitigate compensation-related risk. - No hedging or speculative transactions of securities.
+In accordance with our insider trading policy, all executive officers and directors, are prohibited from engaging in speculative transactions in Company securities, including engaging in short sales, engaging in transactions with respect to put options, call options or other derivative securities, or engaging in any other forms of hedging transactions. - Recoupment or claw-back policy.
+The Company has adopted a recoupment policy, sometimes called a "claw-back" policy, which allows the Company to recover incentive-based compensation paid to any current or former executive officer under certain specified circumstances.

-2016 "Say on Pay" Advisory Vote on Executive Compensation
+2018 "Say on Pay" Advisory Vote on Executive Compensation